Stan Cawood: Biography

 In 1942 he returned to Alice Springs where he managed the Capitol Cafe an Theatre which were owned by his moth-in-law Daisy Underdown.
 After the war Cawood began driving a truck and transporting cooper from the Home of Bullion mine, near Barrow Creek, and later from Hart Range.
 He also used his truck to transport beer from Alice Springs to Darwin.

 In 1949 Cawood founded the Territory Transport Association in order to protect the interests of road transport operators in the Northern Territory; he also formed Co-ord which coordinated road and rail freight between Alice Springs and Larrimah as a part of a contract with the Commonwealth Government.
 He also acted as its chairman of directors from 1953 to 1957.
 Also in the 1950s Cawood started a tourism business, which he named Alice Springs Tours, which took visitors to what is now the Uluṟu-Kata Tjuṯa National Park and the Watarrka National Park.
 Eventually Cawood also took over the management of The Chalet, nearby to Uluṟu and he would run this for 20 years.

 In 1961 Cawood sold his interests in Co-ord to focus on tourism and was part of establishing the Central Australian Tours Association and became its first chairman; another member of this association was Bernie Kilgariff.
 This was the first industry organisation in the region and it was later sold in the late 1970s.

 In 1976 Cawood and his wife retired to live at Palm Cove, Queensland.

 Cawood died on 17 October 2003 aged 96.

 Oral history

 Three oral history recordings of Cawood's are held by Library & Archives NT.

+Collections

+A collection of images taken by Cawood are available on Wikimedia Commons as a part of the Central Australian Historical images collection: Stan Cawood Collection.